scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-d.md

   dnsPolicy: ClusterFirst
   restartPolicy: Always
 status: {}
 ```

-Here would create only k8s command (docker entrypoint).
+Here would create only k8s command (Docker ENTRYPOINT).
-Removing `--command` would lead to only k8s args (docker cmd)
+Removing `--command` would lead to only k8s args (Docker CMD)

+which is not aligned with Docker cf. [Override entrypoint and command](#override-entrypoint-and-command).

 Quoting https://github.com/scoulomb/myk8s/blob/master/Master-Kubectl/1-kubectl-create-explained-ressource-derived-from-pod.md#discrepancy-between-k-run-and-k-create
 > We can not mix command and args with kubectl.

 (we can do whatever in a manifest)

+### Kubectl create job

 We can also see in that page:
 https://github.com/scoulomb/myk8s/blob/master/Master-Kubectl/1-kubectl-create-explained-ressource-derived-from-pod.md#discrepancy-between-k-run-and-k-create